thewarpaint/works-without-js/README.md

 However, we have relied on it too much for a while now, and assumed it must be used by default, without thinking if it is a good fit for our use case.

-- Static-content sites like online newspapers and magazines
+- Static-content sites like online newspapers and magazines, technical documentation, etc.

 This doesn't mean that your site should be free of Javascript.
 Instead, you should still be able to provide your core experience